 - And more

-If you want to find out more or need a little more guidance on how to manage anxiety why not check out my book – Your Life Your Way.
+If you want to find out more or need a little more guidance on how to manage your mental health, why not check out my book – Your Life Your Way.
 It’s packed with practical advice, ideas, and exercises to help you live the life you deserve!